open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 ---
 title: 'Observability on the Edge: Enhancing OTel support in Envoy and Istio'
 linkTitle: New OTel features in Envoy and Istio
-date: 2024-05-27 # Put the current date, we will keep the date updated until your PR is merged
+date: 2024-05-28
 author: '[Joao Grassi](https://github.com/joaopgrassi) (Dynatrace)'
-draft: true # TODO: remove this line once your post is ready to be published
 issue: 4534
 sig: OpenTelemetry Specification
 ---

-In the current landscape of distributed cloud-native applications, there are two well-known projects that serve as a foundation and play an important role in such architectures: Istio and Envoy.
+In the dynamic world of cloud-native and distributed applications, managing microservices effectively is critical.
+Kubernetes has become the de facto standard for container orchestration, enabling seamless deployment, scaling, and management of containerized applications.

+The distributed nature of such systems, however, adds a layer of complexity in the form of networking for in-cluster communication.
+Two well-known projects, Envoy and Istio, have emerged as the foundation for the smooth management and operation of such complex environments.

+Together, these technologies empower organizations to build scalable, resilient, and secure distributed systems.

 [Istio](https://istio.io/) is a service mesh, that orchestrates communication between microservices, providing features such as traffic management, security